Accessibility statement

 Formal complaint stage

-If you have had a response to your informal complaint and you are dissatisfied with the outcome you may submit a formal complaint using the Student formal complaint form (MS Word , 29kb) or Staff misconduct formal complaint form (MS Word , 16kb)You may also submit a formal complaint where there is good reason not to use the informal stage, for example the subject matter is too serious, or involves the head of department or service.
+If you have had a response to your informal complaint and you are dissatisfied with the outcome you may submit a formal complaint using the Formal Complaint form or Staff misconduct formal complaint form (MS Word , 16kb)You may also submit a formal complaint where there is good reason not to use the informal stage, for example the subject matter is too serious, or involves the head of department or service.

-The University Complaints Officer will assume responsibility for investigating and facilitating a resolution.
+The University Complaints Team will assume responsibility for investigating and facilitating a resolution.
 They will gather information and speak to the relevant area to find out what has happened.
 They may need to request evidence from one or more parties and meet with you to discuss your concerns.
-Each complaint is individual and the Complaints Officer will want to gather a complete account of your concerns.

-The Complaints Officer will try to resolve the issue through discussion, where possible.
-You will then receive a letter explaining the decision made and the actions taken.
-If you are not happy at this stage you can request a review of this outcome by speaking to, or emailing, the Complaints Officer.
+You will receive a letter from the Complaints Team explaining the decision made and the actions taken.
+If you are not happy at this stage you can request a review of this outcome by completing the Review Complaint Form.

 Review stage

-Once you have received an outcome letter at the formal complaint stage you can request that this outcome is reviewed by another senior member of staff.
-You must do this as soon as possible after you receive the outcome letter, and in all cases within two weeks of the date of that letter.
+Once you have received an outcome letter at the formal complaint stage you can request that this outcome is reviewed by a senior member of staff.
+You must do this as soon as possible after you receive the outcome letter, and in all cases within 10 working days of the date of that letter.
+To submit a review request please complete the Review Complaint Form.

 At the end of this stage, if you still disagree with the outcome, the reviewer will issue a Completion of Procedures (CoP) letter.
 This is evidence that you have now exhausted the University’s complaints procedure.
 At this point you may choose to refer your complaint to the Office of the Independent Adjudicator for Higher Education (OIAHE).

-The Office of the Independent Adjudicator is an independent body, separate from the University which reviews complaints.
+The Office of the Independent Adjudicator for Higher Education (OIA) is an independent body, separate from the University which reviews complaints.
 It takes into account the University’s procedures and policies, along with best practice across the sector, it then makes a decision as to whether the University has done anything wrong.
 It will also make recommendations to encourage improvements in the quality of service provided by Higher Education Institutes.
-You can find out more about the OIAHE on their website.
+You can find out more about the OIA.

-The OIAHE can review all complaints and appeals concerning the University where a CoP letter has been issued.
-You will have 12 months from the date of this letter to escalate the complaint to the OIAHE.
+The OIA can review all complaints and appeals concerning the University where a CoP letter has been issued.
+You will have 12 months from the date of this letter to escalate the complaint to the OIA.

 The Officer of the Independent Adjudicator for Higher Education